It wasn't 'the times' that caused feminists to give Bill Clinton a pass

 Yesterday, in a post called “The Farce of Bill Clinton’s Reckoning,” I discussed the intellectual dishonesty of the many Democrats and feminists who defended Clinton from highly credible (and in at least one case admitted) charges of sexual misconduct.
-I rejected the defense to this hypocrisy that, when Clinton’s offenses were first “litigated” more than 20 years ago, the problem of sexual harassment wasn’t taken nearly as seriously as it is today.
+I rejected the defense to this hypocrisy that, when Clinton’s offenses were “litigated” more than 20 years ago, the problem of sexual harassment wasn’t taken nearly as seriously as it is today.
 The furor caused in 1991 by Anita Hill’s charges against Clarence Thomas demonstrates the falsity of this evasion.

 Yet, feminists and Democrats continue to make the argument.
 For cite one absurd example, last night a “Democratic strategist” who, from the look of it, was a toddler during the Thomas-Hill showdown, informed Tucker Carlson that “the times” were different in the early 1990s.